 The Three Aspects of An Author Business

 Each of these functions requires us to wear a different “hat”:

 - You put on your Crafter Hat for the work you need to do in your business: your creative projects, products and campaigns

-- You put on your Manager Hat for the work you need to do on your business: your creative business assets, processes and profits
+- You put on your Director Hat for the work you need to do on your business: your creative business assets, processes and profits

 - You put on your Entrepreneur Hat for the work you need to do about your business: your creative ideas, pitches and publications.